The Weight of a Porcelain Owl When Held by the 2nd Worst Person I’ve Ever Met

 I walked home.

 This story serves as a companion piece to an album called The Nuclear Age.
 The album is another way of pulling at the thread of memory that entails “when I lived in Albuquerque, New Mexico.”
-This story adds to that, it builds around it, it adds more threads to the particular knot of memory.
+This story adds more threads to the particular knot of memory.
 It’s not meant to “help,” nor is it really meant to change the experience of listening to the album.
 It’s more of a marker for myself; to remember, to chalk the outline of the years I spent threading the details of a life into my little head.
-It is my life and it is what it is, I hope no one can ever change that.
+It is my life and it is what it is.

 “I’m just thinking about it.”